-D The extent to which the actions or inactions of particular individuals or as a group contribute to the need to undertake the activity
+D. The extent to which the actions or inactions of particular individuals or as a group contribute to the need to undertake the activity

 Growth places additional demand on council services.
-Early developers contribute towards the need for infrastructure as much as late developers.
 Council is required to respond to this increased demand by providing additional infrastructure to support them.
 Additional investment is required at both a local and regional level.